Monad

 Schema FMC00.141A shows the original pencil drawing (as basis for Schema FMC00.141 on Overview Golden Chain)

-Schema FMC00.057D provides an explanatory overview of the 343 states in the solar system evolution.
-The below is taken from Three dimensions of evolution.
-For the linkage of Schema FMC00.062 to the below, see also Three classes of Buddhas#.5B2.5D - Model of creation and positioning Dhyani-Buddhas.
+Schema FMC00.057D provides an explanatory overview of the 343 states in the solar system evolution, with summary info from Three dimensions of evolution.
+For the linkage of Schema FMC00.062 to the below, see also Three classes of Buddhas#Note 2 - Model of creation and positioning Dhyani-Buddhas.

 Lecture coverage and references